lwz7512/next-smooth-doc/README.md

 @2021/06/04

+> A minimal doc generator based on Next.js & mdx.

 Migrated from [smooth DOC](https://smooth-doc.com/) in 4 days.

 In order to compare the framework difference, apparently, using Nextjs are more enjoyable and easy to implement.